UofUEpiBio/APS-Aim-7/aim7-summary.md

 APS Aim 7 Derived Variables Summary
 ================

+**NOTE:** Data is filtered to include only rows where `event_label` is “Daily In-Hospital Forms”.
+This is because the variables used to compute the following derived variables are only collected in this event.

 ## Neuromuscular Blockade

 - 0 = No neuromuscular blockade on day 0 or missing (NA)